 Mr. B’s Bistro: This old New Orleans family restaurant will make your family feel right at home on Thanksgiving Day.

-Muriel’s: In the heart of the French Quarter’s Jackson Square, Muriel’s is open noon to 5 p.m.
+Muriel’s: In the heart of the French Quarter’s Jackson Square, you’ll find Muriel’s.

-Oceana Grill: Casual and classic, with a courtyard in the French Quarter, 8 a.m. to 1 a.m.
+Oceana Grill: Casual and classic, with a courtyard in the French Quarter.

 Olde NOLA Cookery: This French Quarter location is open for regular hours.

-Pat O’Brien’s: Keep celebrating all day long on Thanksgiving at Bourbon Street’s famous Pat O’Brien’s, open from noon to 2 a.m.
+Pat O’Brien’s: Keep celebrating all day long on Thanksgiving at Bourbon Street’s famous Pat O’Brien’s.

-Public Service: Located in the brand new N.O.P.S.I.
+Public Service: Located in the N.O.P.S.I.
 Hotel, Public Service is a bright and cheery place to spend Thanksgiving.

 Rib Room at the Omni Royal Orleans: Prime steak in a clubby, intimate French Quarter space.

 The Roosevelt New Orleans: The stately hotel (known in part for its memorable holiday decorations) will hold a traditional Thanksgiving buffet brunch inside the Waldorf Astoria Ballroom.
-Later, a four-course Thanksgiving-inspired meal will be served at the Fountain Lounge.
+Later, Thanksgiving dinner will be served at the Fountain Lounge.

 Tommy’s Cuisine: Located in the Warehouse District, Tommy’s Cuisine is known for a delicious mix of Italian and Southern cuisines.